anneheijink/spectrangle-protocol/README.md

 **tile**
 The definition of a tile, consisting of 3 letters and one digit.
 See also Tile definition.

+**location**
+An integer between 0 and 35.
+It can be calculated using the formula `index=row^2+rowIndex`, where row is the row number starting at 0, and rowIndex starting at 0 for the leftmost field.

 **errorCode**
 An integer value describing the error type.
 This must be a value described in the _error codes_ section.
 A value of 0 must be used when this function is not implemented.